dotlang/language/Enhancements.md

 solution2: force dev to explicitly declare weavers. does not make sense and is ambiguous. what if he defined a different weave? which one will be used? both? this is source of ambiguity. we LET developer to define weaves but it will not override weave defined upon prop decl. a better solution: do not let dev to declare weave on prop. if you need weave, declare your impl of getter/setter and weave there. so: weave is not supported on fields. only methods which are implemented. even for auto-implemented getter/setter you cannot weave.
+>> AOP and mocking
+you can mock class A by composing it. you can disable any Aspect by overriding the method.
+>> AOP and testing
+you can test aspect separately because its a separate method you cannot and should not be able to test method without aspect

 ? - casting notation ignores method name when output is a class with just one method and input is `fn` type.

 N - built-in DI
 maybe it should not be part of the language.

+? - replace `::` notation with `=` like scala.